Knee sports injuries Q&A

 Meniscectomy is one of the most commonly performed orthopedic procedures.
 It is typically performed as an outpatient surgery.

-Watch our surgeons explain meniscus injuries, when surgery is needed, and what to expect during recovery.
+Our surgeons explain meniscus injuries, when surgery is needed, and what to expect during recovery.

 Meniscus tears, meniscectomy vs. repair, and rehabilitation.